 Then there is the rise of Patreon.
 This service provides special perks and content for subscribers but at a small cost.
 The combined fees from all those fans can add up to a decent income.
 Some people can now live comfortably off their creative content.

 Using Your Online Presence To Stay Connected With Your Audience

-That it why it pays to have both forms of online presence.
+That is why it pays to have both forms of an online presence.
 Connecting to people that will pay.

 Earning Income With Aerial Videos

 Speaking of “paying”, the whole point here was to turn pro and make some profit out of these online submissions.
 You want to find people that are not only happy to share your work but to pay you to create more for them.
 Once you are set up as a reputable brand with great content, you can start negotiating fees and costs.

 One way to get started here is to narrow your output into a specific niche interest.
 Instead of portraying yourself as a skilled aerial videographer, you could be the ideal local source for a specific need.